Information for refugees from Ukraine - frequently asked questions

 If you are planning to leave Germany for a reason that is not temporary, please fill in the deregistration form available from the citizens’ registration office (https://service.berlin.de/dienstleistung/120335/) in due time.
 No further action is required on your part.

-Ukraine Arrival Centre Tegel (UA-TXL)
+Arrival Centre Tegel (AkuZ TXL)

 • How do I get to the Ukraine Arrival Centre in Tegel?

 Take the S-Bahn or U-Bahn to the station Jungfernheide.
-From there, shuttle bus number 410 will take you to the Ukraine Arrival Centre at the former Berlin-Tegel airport.
+From there, shuttle bus number 410 will take you to the Arrival Centre Tegel at the former Berlin-Tegel airport.
 This bus also stops at the U-Bahn station Jakob-Kaiser-Platz and at the General-Ganeval-Brücke.
 You cannot reach the airport by foot!
 The shuttle bus is free of charge and a bus comes every 10 minutes.
-The shuttle bus will also take you from the Ukraine Arrival Centre back to the Jungfernheide station.
+The shuttle bus will also take you from the Arrival Centre Tegel back to the Jungfernheide station.

 Alternatively, you can take bus number 109 from the stations Zoo or Charlottenburg and transfer to the shuttle bus 410 at General-Ganeval-Brücke.
 Please note: You must pay the regular BVG fare to take bus 109.

 Refugees who have been distributed to another federal state travel to their destination on the same or the next day.
 If the onward journey does not take place on the same day, they can stay overnight at the Ukraine Arrival Centre TXL and are looked after there.
-More than 1,500 people can be accommodated overnight there.

 • How and where can I register as a war refugee?

-At the Arrival Centre in Tegel, we first check whether you will be assigned to another German federal state or whether you meet the requirements to be assigned to Berlin.
-You can find more on this at “Under what conditions can I stay in Berlin?”
+Following this, it will be reviewed whether you will be allocated to another federal state or whether you fulfil the requirements for being allocated to Berlin.
+For more information, see the question “Under what conditions can I stay in Berlin?”

-• the child has its own passport.
+• The baby has its own passport.

 • Under what conditions can I stay in Berlin?